 Best time to visit Trentino

 Any time is a good time to visit Trentino.
-I have been there in the summer, and loved it, and I have also been there in the winter time, when it is a fantastic destination for winter sports.
-Having said so, this itinerary contains activities such as hiking or SUP that are best enjoyed in the summer, so if you plan to follow this route make sure to visit between June and September.
+However, this itinerary contains activities such as hiking or SUP that are best enjoyed in the summer, so if you plan to follow this route make sure to visit between June and September.

 How to get to Trentino